thepirat000/CachingFramework.Redis/README.md

 }
 ```

-Two implementations of `ISerializer` are included:
+Different serialization mechanisms are provided:

 - Binary Serializer (default):
 All types are serialized using the .NET `BinaryFormatter` from `System.Runtime.Serialization` and compressed using GZIP from `System.IO.Compression`.